Welcome to the

 5 Pretty shrubs to create a Privacy Hedge and an Allergy free garden

 If you have allergy offending trees or shrubs in your neighborhood (probably because of a very common case of botanical sexism), one of the best things you can do to protect yourself from the pollen is to plant a tall dense hedge.
-If placed on the windward side of your property it will reduce your exposure by filtering and blocking pollen particles and help you to create a pollen reduced oasis – an allergy free garden.
+If placed on the windward side of your property the privacy hedge will reduce your allergy exposure by filtering and blocking pollen particles.
+The density will help you to create a pollen reduced oasis – an allergy free garden.
+Hedges that filter allergens are the best outdoor plants for allergy sufferers – the trees and shrubs listed here are the the best plants for allergy sufferers.

 Autumn Tapesry of shrubs featuring Rhamnus alaternus 'Argenteovariegatus' - How to plant an allergy Fighting Hedge